3 Days in Vientiane: Temples, Baguettes, and the World's Most Relaxed Capital

 Day 3: Buddha Park and the Pumpkin of Enlightenment

-Took bus #14 from Talat Sao bus station to Buddha Park (Xieng Khuan).
+Take bus #14 from Talat Sao bus station to Buddha Park (Xieng Khuan).
 8,000 LAK, 1 hour through increasingly rural landscape.
-The bus was packed with locals — I stood for the last 20 minutes holding onto a ceiling strap while the driver navigated potholes with alarming enthusiasm.
+The bus packs out with locals — expect to stand for the last 20 minutes, holding a ceiling strap while the driver navigates potholes with alarming enthusiasm.

-Buddha Park is one of the strangest places I've been.
+Buddha Park is one of the strangest places you'll wander into.
 Over 200 concrete sculptures of Hindu and Buddhist figures, built in 1958 by a mystical shaman-priest named Luang Pu Bunleua Sulilat.
 A 40-meter reclining Buddha.
 Multi-headed nagas.
 Vishnu.
 Shiva.
 All in various states of weathered concrete, surrounded by overgrown grass.

-I spent two hours here and could have stayed longer.
-It's not polished or professionally maintained.
-That's the appeal.
+Two hours here goes fast, and you could easily stay longer.
+It's not polished or professionally maintained, and that's exactly the appeal.
 It feels like discovering something that shouldn't exist — a fever dream rendered in concrete on the banks of the Mekong.

-Back in the city by 2PM.
-Lunch at a street stall near the morning market: khao piak sen (thick hand-rolled noodles in chicken broth).
+Be back in the city by 2PM for lunch at a street stall near the morning market: khao piak sen (thick hand-rolled noodles in chicken broth).
 25,000 LAK.
-The noodles were dense, chewy, and deeply comforting.
-The broth was rich with lemongrass and galangal.
+The noodles are dense, chewy, and deeply comforting, the broth rich with lemongrass and galangal.

-Afternoon: bought silk textiles at Talat Sao (Morning Market).
-Lao silk scarves from 50,000 LAK, handwoven sinh skirts from 100,000 LAK.
+Spend the afternoon buying silk textiles at Talat Sao (Morning Market).
+Lao silk scarves start from 50,000 LAK, handwoven sinh skirts from 100,000 LAK.
 The quality of Lao silk weaving is extraordinary — intricate patterns that take weeks to produce on traditional looms.
 These are genuine handmade textiles, not factory reproductions.

 Final sunset.
 Final Beer Lao.
 Final papaya salad.

 Vientiane isn't trying to compete with Bangkok or Hanoi or Ho Chi Minh City.
-It's not trying to be anything other than what it is: a small capital on a big river with gold temples, French bakeries, and a pace of life that feels almost defiant in its refusal to hurry.
+It isn't trying to be anything other than what it is: a small capital on a big river with gold temples, French bakeries, and a pace of life that feels almost defiant in its refusal to hurry.

 Three days is the minimum.
 With three days, you see the sights, eat the food, and watch the sunset enough times to stop checking your phone during it.
 Travelers who enjoy this often also love Phnom Penh.
 If you're exploring the region, Luang Prabang offers a compelling comparison.